 In 2019, ADA NSW began collaborating with key stakeholders in the aged care sector to develop two submissions to the Royal Commission into Aged Care Quality and Safety (2019 and 2020).
 As a result of these submissions, ADA NSW President Dr Kathleen Matthews was called as a witness to the Royal Commission Oral Health hearing held via video-conference in July 2020.

-ADA NSW will continue to advocate for elderly Australians by lobbying government to implement the necessary changes for improvements in oral health for this vulnerable group.
+ADA NSW will continue to advocate for older Australians by lobbying government to implement the necessary changes for improvements in oral health for this vulnerable group.

-ADA NSW promotes improved oral health for those children who need it most, by raising the awareness of the CDBS among the general public and our colleagues in health.
-At the same time, ADA NSW advocates on behalf of dental practitioners to streamline provision of care under the CDBS and lobby for extension of the program to children under 2 years and for those treated in hospitals.
+ADA NSW attends community and industry events to raise awareness of the CDBS among the general public and our colleagues in health.
+At the same time, ADA NSW advocates on behalf of dental practitioners to streamline provision of care under the CDBS and lobby for extension of the program for those treated in hospitals.

-Download our CDBS resources for patients and GPs:
+Download our CDBS resources for patients and dentists:

 Dental Health Week is the Australian Dental Association’s major annual oral health campaign.